riffus/minder/docs/docs/ref/cli/commands/minder_provider_enroll.md

   -h, --help                help for enroll
-  -o, --owner string        Owner to filter on for provider resources -g, --project-id string   ID of the project for enrolling the provider -n, --provider string     Name for the provider to enroll -t, --token string        Personal Access Token (PAT) to use for enrollment
+  -o, --owner string        Owner to filter on for provider resources -g, --project-id string   ID of the project for enrolling the provider -p, --provider string     Name for the provider to enroll -t, --token string        Personal Access Token (PAT) to use for enrollment
 ```